 Scalp reduction.
-Scalp reduction is done to cover the bald areas at the top and back of the head.
+Scalp reduction is done to shrink the bald areas at the top and back of the head.
 It involves first removing the bald scalp.
-Then sections of the hair-bearing scalp are pulled together filling in the bald area.
-This can be done alone or with hair transplantation.?
+Then sections of the hair-bearing scalp are pulled together, filling in the bald area.
+This can be done alone or with hair transplantation.

 What are possible complications of baldness and hair transplantation procedures?